louisguitton/guitton.co-hugo/content/posts/2020-12-20-dbt-artifacts.md

 Once you get a better idea of what data you need, you might want to develop more custom logic around dbt artifacts.
-This is where using python shines: you can write a scripts or a couple of classes with the logic you need.
+This is where python shines: you can write a script with the logic you need.
 You can install and import great python libraries.
 For instance, you could use `networkx` to run graph algorithms on your dbt DAG.